HKSAR Government Talent Development Scholarship (TDS) 2020/21 (Deadline: 15 January 2021)

 - (iv) Innovation, science and technology

-To be eligible for the TDS, applicants should have attained a cGPA of 2.50 or above (Applicants are not required to indicate their cGPA in the application form.
-SFA Unit will check it out after the closing date).
-For first-year applicants, they should have good entrance results.
-In addition, applicants should possess demonstrated achievements during the period from 1 January 2016 to present in any of the areas mentioned above and continuously striving for improvement and excellence, and should at least –
+To be eligible for the TDS, applicants should have attained a cGPA of 2.50 or above after the first semester of 2020/21.
+Applicants are not required to indicate their cGPA in the application form.
+SFA Unit will check it out after the closing date.
+In addition, applicants should possess demonstrated achievements during the period from 1 January 2017 to present in any of the areas mentioned above and continuously striving for improvement and excellence, and should at least –

 - (a) receive an award in national or regional competitions / performances; or represent institution or relevant association in such competitions / performances and have good recommendation / assessment by the institution or relevant organization on the capability or talent; or

 - (b) receive an award (except commendable award in recognition of participation) in local/ inter-school/ inter-institution competitions.